With G7 summit the first stop, Biden embarks on 8-day trip to Europe | Politics

 - United States

+White House national security adviser Jake Sullivan told reporters that Biden hoped his G7 and NATO meetings will bolster a sense of allied unity as he goes into his session with Putin.
 No breakthroughs are expected from the summit.
 Sullivan said Biden would press Putin on U.S. priorities.
-The two sides were negotiating whether to hold a joint news conference. g7 (Reporting By Steve Holland; Editing by Stephen Coates)
+The two sides were negotiating whether to hold a joint news conference.
+(Reporting By Steve Holland; Editing by Stephen Coates)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)